Registration for Spanish Immersion for the 2023-2024 school year is now closed.

 Spanish Immersion

 The Manheim Township Spanish Immersion Program is a district program that immerses students in Spanish while they learn the same MT curriculum based on the PA Standards.
 Students from each of our six elementary schools attend this voluntary program.
 Students learn Reading, Writing, Spelling, Mathematics, Science, Health, and Social Studies in Spanish.
 In grades 1 and 2, students are primarily instructed in Spanish.
-In grades 3, 4, the children receive 45-60 minutes of instruction in English Reading, Writing, and Spelling.
-In grades 1-4, Art, Physical Education, Music, and Library Instruction are in English.
+In grades 3, 4, the children receive 45-60 minutes of instruction in English literacy.
+In grades 1-4, Art, Physical Education, Music, Library Instruction, and STEM are in English.

 The Spanish Immersion program continues in grades 5 & 6 at the Landis Run Intermediate School.
-At this level, Spanish is incorporated into homeroom, literacy (reading and writing activities), and intervention/enrichment.
+At this level, Spanish is incorporated into homeroom, morning meeting, and literacy (reading and writing activities).
 In grade 5, Spanish is also incorporated during social studies.

 In grades 7 and 8, students have one period of Spanish daily at the Middle School that focuses on academic language preparation, with speaking, listening, writing, and reading at a high level of proficiency (ACTFL).